zenith391/Fuchas/README.md

 Fuchas is an Operating System with multi-tasking, security and multi-user with UAC features.
 It is an OS made in Lua that can run on the [OpenComputers mod](https://github.com/MightyPirates/OpenComputers).

 The project is active and continueously updated.
-You can find update announcements at [the forum post](https://oc.cil.li/topic/1852-fuchas/)
+You can find update announcements at [the forum post](https://oc.cil.li/topic/1852-fuchas/) or look at the `CHANGELOG`.

 ## Install
 ### From OpenOS (most OC computers)